IF AT FIRST YOU DON'T SUCCEED, LAUNCH, LAUNCH AGAIN

 "Another 50 plates were placed in ground control here at the Faculty, and the final 50 were placed in the Faculty's clinostat, which mimics a microgravity environment – although instead of experiencing low forces of gravity in all directions as in space, the plates experience the Earth's gravity in a multitude of orientations."

 The 50 refrigerated plates are contained in a temperature-variable incubator.
 Once onboard the International Space Station the incubator is switched on, heating the plates to 30 degrees Celsius for an allotted period of time.
 The experiment requires minimal astronaut interaction, which is an important experimental design consideration from day one.

 Perspectives on failure

-How does it feel to watch months of time, careful preparation, and extensive funding, quite literally go up in smoke?
+How does it feel to watch months of time, careful preparation, and extensive funding, vanish into smoke?